wright-cemrc-projects/cryoet-montage/TomoGrapher/README.md

 # Montage-Tomography-Simulation
-Simulation of Overlapping Exposure to E-Beam
+Simulation of tilt series collection and dose accumulation over the region on interest interacting with e-beam.